-🏅 Lee Valley Athletics Centre is the place to be for a packed evening of top-class indoor athletics courtesy of the Ayo Falola Dream Mile.
-Spectating is free!
+🏅 Lee Valley Athletics Centre is the place to be on Wednesday 4 February for a packed evening of top-class indoor athletics courtesy of the 2026 Ayo Falola Dream Mile.

 CONGRATULATIONS to Joseph Tuffin (pictured below and main picture above, No.81) who won the 2024 men’s Ayo Falola Dream Mile in a track record time of 3:59.24.
 Tuffin overhauled Tyler Billiard (3:59.33) in the last few metres of a compelling race.
 Rory Leonard was third in 3:59.55.